dykyi-roman/book-summary/README.md

 * The code must be checked a SOLID principle after code-review (Uncle Bob).
 Code-review must be doing before manual test

-* Low coupling must be folow between methods to.
+* Low coupling must be folow between methods too.
 Example: using one variable in both methods create a lot of coupling

 * Object must be transfer for another layer using DTO (low coupling principle)